mvolkmann/blog/src/swift/swift-lang.md

 Uncheck any that should not be committed.

 To commit the checked files, click the "Commit Files" button.
-To also push the changes to a remote repository, check the "Push to remote" checkbox before pressing the "Commit Files" button.
+To also push the changes to a remote repository, check the "Push to remote" checkbox before pressing the "Commit Files" button or commit the changes first and then select Source Control ...
+Push....

 #### Xcode Issues